fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     The `new` operator is used to create a new instance of the `BankCustomer` class.
 The `BankCustomer` class constructor is called when the new instance is created.

-1. To create a second instance of the `BankCustomer` class that uses the new constructor, add the following code to the Program.cs file:
+1. To create a second instance of the `BankCustomer` class using the second constructor, add the following code to the Program.cs file:

     ```csharp